openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Metadata {#metadata}

-This specification introduces additional metadata to enable Client and AS to determine the verifiable presentation and verifiable credential formats, proof types and algorithms to be used in a protocol exchange.
+This specification introduces additional metadata to enable Client and AS to determine the Verifiable Presentation and Verifiable Credential formats, proof types and algorithms to be used in a protocol exchange.

 ## Authorization Server Metadata {#as_metadata_parameters}